Fastcode/VisualMesh/readme/flavour/example.md

 # Example
-Example flavours describes how the input image data will be provided to the network.
+Example flavours describe how the input image data will be provided to the network.
 They provide two essential functions.
 Firstly, via their `input` function, they describe how to generate the initial input data loaded from the dataset.
-Secondly, they take the projection from the visual mesh that describes which pixels are targeted, and load those specific pixels from the input image.
+Secondly, they take the projection from the visual mesh that describes which pixels are targeted and load those specific pixels from the input image.

 ## Image
 Image flavour takes an image that is stored in the dataset and provides it to the visual mesh.